 He kept setting new goals.
 Next up was the double Ironman, then the triple.
 Sprinkle in a few marathons in Burlington, Vt., Moab, Utah, and Las Vegas, Nev., and climbing several 14,000-foot peaks in Colorado, and Wilkes was in a league of his own.
 The proverbial icing on the cake was completing the Quintuple Ironman, five days of endurance that makes a single marathon look like a walk in the park.
 He did it all in spite of being a wounded service member—an Army veteran who sustained severe injuries while serving in Iraq.

-In 2001, Wilkes graduated from SUNY Potsdam with a bachelor’s degree in biology and secondary education, completed the Army ROTC program, and then became a commissioned officer, and started his second stent with the U.S. Army.
+In 2001, Wilkes graduated from SUNY Potsdam with a bachelor’s degree in biology and secondary education, completed the Army ROTC program, and then became a commissioned officer with the U.S. Army.
 Following the attacks on Sept.
 11, 2001, he was sent down to New York City to help with the recovery efforts.
 First stationed at Ground Zero, he was then tasked with leading the augmented security at the Indian Point Energy Center, a nuclear power plant 36 miles north of Midtown Manhattan.
 Shortly after, he was deployed to Iraq.

 In July 2003, while traveling through the streets of Baghdad, his convoy came under attack, and was struck by a significant improvised explosive device.
 Sgt.
 Heath McMillin, a soldier under his command, lost his life, many were injured, and Wilkes sustained a brain injury.
 “It was the first time we had seen something of that magnitude.
 It took a toll on the unit I was leading.
 The ringing in my head, all that stuff, I hid everything.
 The troops didn’t need to deal with another person who was wounded after we lost Sgt.
 McMillin,” he said.